 With Rolex wannabes and fakes everywhere, it’s hard to tell the difference between a real Rolex and a fake Rolex watch.

-If you happen to walk the streets of New York City, you’re bound to hear someone in a trench coat yell “Hey, you wanna buy a Rolex?”
-Before you buy, consider this:
+If you happen to walk the streets of New York city, you’ll probably hear someone in a trench coat yell “Hey, you wanna buy a Rolex?”
+But before you buy, consider this: